United States chemical weapons program: Cold War

-Renunciation
+Renunciation of first use

 On November 25, 1969, President Richard Nixon unilaterally renounced the first use of chemical weapons and renounced all methods of biological warfare.
 He issued a unilateral decree halting production and transport of chemical weapons which remains in effect.
 From 1967 to 1970 in Operation CHASE, the U.S. disposed of chemical weapons by sinking ships laden with the weapons in the deep Atlantic.
 The U.S. began to research safer disposal methods for chemical weapons in the 1970s, destroying several thousand tons of mustard gas by incineration at Rocky Mountain Arsenal and nearly 4,200 tons of nerve agent by chemical neutralization at Tooele Army Depot and Rocky Mountain Arsenal.

 The U.S. entered the Geneva Protocol in 1975 at the same time it ratified the Biological Weapons Convention.
 This was the first operative international treaty on chemical weapons that the United States was party to.

 In May 1991, President George H. W. Bush unilaterally committed the United States to destroying all chemical weapons and renounced the right to chemical weapon retaliation.
 In 1993, the United States signed the Chemical Weapons Convention, which required the destruction of all chemical weapon agents, dispersal systems, and chemical weapons production facilities by April 2012.
 In 1997, the United States formally agreed to destroy its stockpile by ratifying the Chemical Weapons Convention.
 The international treaty bans the use of all chemical weapons and aims to eliminate them throughout the world.